Press Contact

 New Home Lot Supply Index

-The New Home LSI, backed by data from Zonda, showed lot supply tightened year-over-year across the United States, as well as quarter-over-quarter.
-The index is a residential real estate indicator based on the number of single-family vacant developed lots and the rate at which those lots are absorbed via housing starts.
+Zonda’s New Home Lot Supply Index (LSI) for 2Q25, showed lot supply loosened both year-over-year and quarter-over-quarter across the United States, notching the fourth consecutive increase from previous quarters.
+The index is a residential real estate indicator based on the number of single-family vacant developed lots (VDL) and the rate at which those lots are absorbed via housing starts.

-• The New Home LSI came in at 56.7 for 2Q24, representing a 9.5% decrease from 2Q23.
-The 2Q24 data shows a “significantly undersupplied” market nationally.
-Nationally, the market has been “significantly undersupplied” since 2017.
+• The New Home LSI came in at 68.4 for 2Q25, representing a 20.6% increase from 2Q24.
+The 2Q25 data shows a “significantly undersupplied” market nationally.
+The market has been “significantly undersupplied” since 2017.

-Lot supply tightened in most major metropolitan areas in 2Q24, with 21 of 30 decreasing year-over-year, up from 19 last quarter
+Lot supply loosened year-over-year in most major metropolitan areas in 2Q25

-• Lot inventory was still categorized as “significantly undersupplied” in most markets in 2Q24.
-The tightening trend year-over-year reflects the increase in construction activity over the last few quarters.
+• Despite the loosening trend, lot inventory was still categorized as “significantly undersupplied” in most markets in 2Q25.

-• The markets where land supply loosened the most on a year-over-year basis were led by Orlando, Charlotte, and Indianapolis.
-In these markets, starts were up 17%, 14%, and 21%, respectively, compared to the same quarter last year.
+• The markets where land supply loosened the most on a year-over-year basis were led by San Francisco, LA/OC, and Tampa.
+Related, 2Q starts were down in each of these markets compared to this time last year.

-Among total upcoming lots, roadwork increased the most, up 32% from the same period last year.
-Roadwork is comprised of the two smaller stages, streets paved and streets in, and represents the last step in lot development.
-Lots in the excavation stage slipped 6.0% year-over-year, while those with equipment on site are down 17.0%.
+Among total upcoming lots, roadwork was flat year-over-year at +0.1%.
+Roadwork is comprised of the two smaller stages–streets paved and streets in–and represents the last step in lot development.
+Lots in the excavation stage were up 13.7% year-over-year, while those with equipment on site were also up 6.9%.

-The largest share of total upcoming lots were in the excavation stage in 2Q24, making up 57% nationally.
-These lots have an expected delivery between 1Q25 and 2Q25 (the range represents different timeframes from local entitlement processes).
+The largest share of total upcoming lots were in the excavation stage in 2Q25, totaling nearly 400K.
+These lots have an expected delivery between 1Q26 and 2Q26 (the range represents different timeframes from local entitlement processes).
 Note, not all of the lots in excavation will match Zonda’s estimated timeline.

 Read past reports